diogocavilha/diogocavilha/README.md

 I'm a Backend engineer who loves creating and testing new ways of getting the job done.

 - I love Linux and Shellscript! :heart_eyes:
-- I'm skilled in PHP, Python and NodeJS.
-- I have also some experience with Go and Java.
+- I'm skilled in PHP, NodeJS and Python and have also some experience with Go.
-- I’m currently working fully remote for a company from São Paulo as a senior backend engineer.
-Currently working by using Python and NodeJS for creating and maintaining microservices.
+- I’m currently working fully remote for a company from São Paulo as a senior backend engineer, creating and maintaining microservices.

 Feel free to get in touch! :blush: